Is your AI language tutor lying to you?

 Focus on the corrections where you can immediately see and understand what you got wrong.
 You can rely on that because the correction is backed up by the grammar rules that you already know but temporarily forgot.
 For everything else, be cautious!

+Now let’s look at some data.
 How often does AI get it wrong?

 How the corrections are displayed matters too